AndersonGabrielCalasans/AndersonGabrielCalasans/README.md

-## Hello welcome!
-I am Gabriel Calasans 🙂👋
+## Hello, i'm Gabriel Calasans, welcome to my GitHub! 🙂👋

 - 🔭 I'm currently an electronic engineering student and I'm transitioning from a broker to a data scientist
 - 📚 My focus is on learning: